You have the home addresses of 10 million Nigerians. They willingly shared it with you.

 - Single Image: Self-explanatory right?
 Here you use one image for your ad.

-- Single Video: Exactly the same with that of the single image, except that you’ll be using a video instead.
+- Single Video: The same with that of the single image, except that you’ll be using a video instead.

 - Collection: created specifically for mobile, is pretty new and used to help people mainly vendors showcase their products